amj-j/duck-hunt-java/README.md

 The **Gameplay** section in this file is the original assignment.

 ### Goal
-This assignment is aimed at practicing the basic principles of object-oriented programming.
+This assignment focuses on practicing the basic principles of object-oriented programming.

 ## Prerequisites
 You need to have Java 1.8 (also known as Java 8) or higher installed on you computer to run this app.